Piyush5784/Zakti-task/README.md

 ## Features

-- **Add Product**: Users can add products with name, price, quantity, and an optional image.
+- **Add Product**: Users can add products with name, price, quantity.
 - **View Products**: Users can view the list of products fetched from the backend.
-- **Add to Cart**: Users can add products to the cart.
 - **Increment/Decrement Quantity**: Users can increment or decrement the quantity of each product in the cart.

 ## Technologies Used